interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 4. The SPSP Client begins sending ILP packets of value.
     1. The SPSP Client will adjust their STREAM `sendMax` to reflect the amount they're willing to send.
     2. The SPSP Server will adjust their STREAM `receiveMax` to reflect the amount they're willing to receive.
-    3. The SPSP Client's and server's STREAM Modules will move as much value as possible while staying inside these bounds.
+    3. The SPSP Client's and Server's STREAM Modules will move as much value as possible while staying inside these bounds.
     4. If the SPSP Client reaches their `sendMax`, they end the stream and the connection.
 If the SPSP Server reaches their `receiveMax`, they will end the stream and the connection.

 ### Simple data transmission